kymatio/phaseharmonics/code_rec2d/README.md

 ### Run reconstructions per delta_j for 10 times
 Use script run_cartoond_ps2par.sh or run_boat_ps2par.sh

-First, you need to switch to the right conda env, for convenience you may use . env.sh
+First, you need to switch to the right conda env, for convenience you may run ". env.sh"

 Before you run the script, make sure that you have chosen the right parameter delta_j (dj) from 0 to J-1.
-You may modify that in the script.
-Use 2 GPUs can save compuational time, otherwise you should increase the number of chunks (nbchunk) to reduce memory usage on a GPU.
+You may modify that in the script.Use 2 GPUs can save computational time and distribute memory usage.
+You should increase the number of chunks (nbchunk) to reduce memory usage on GPUs.

 Run ./run_cartoond_ps2par.sh, by default it is with dj=1 (same for ./run_boat_ps2par.sh)

 ### Results
+It may take a few hours / days to obtain all the results.
 For details of how to plot the results, please check the plot_psnr_nb_boat_Run.pd and plot_psnr_nb_cartoond_Run.pdf files.